Open for Travel

 - Portugal – testing required, as is a passenger locator form

-- Spain – proof of vaccination or negative test required, along with QR code generated through Spain Travel Health Portal.
+- Spain – proof of vaccination required, along with QR code generated through Spain Travel Health Portal.
 Starting February 1, 2022, proof of booster must also be provided unless 2nd dose of vaccine was within 270 days of arrival.
 (See our update on Spain travel.)

 - Turkey – testing required along with entry form

 - United Kingdom – the restrictions for the UK have recently changed, and US travelers are able to enter without quarantine with 1) proof of vaccination, AND 2) negative COVID PCR test within 72 hours.
 You are also required to book and pay for a COVID PCR test 2 days after arrival, but that is a requirement that is currently being revised.
 You must also complete a passenger locator form.

 Please keep in mind that although these countries are open to US travelers, some tourist sites may remain closed, and other restrictions may be in place.
 Contact us for the current status of our tours in these countries.

 Additionally, many (but not all) countries in Europe are instating restrictions starting in August whereby you must show either proof of vaccination or a negative COVID test taken within 48 hours in order to enter public spaces (including museums, restaurants, etc.).
 This means that traveling to Europe as a vaccinated traveler will be infinitely easier than as an unvaccinated traveler.
 It may still possible to go as an unvaccinated traveler, but you will need to have a COVID test every 2 days.
 (Children under 12 are generally exempt from this restriction.)
 Please consult the up-to-date information for your particular destination at the embassy links below.